anluke/battleship-game/README.md

 ![Start Game](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/game_start_intro.png?raw=true)

-  - Battleship board generates from the start and the computer places a ship at the random location.
+  - The Battleship board generates from the start and the computer places a ship at a random location.
   - The player cannot see where the computer's ship is.
   - The game also starts with a **Turn** counter.
-The game will have maximum of 8 Turns.
+The game will have a maximum of 8 Turns.
 It is also displayed in the game intro.
   - The player cannot see where the computer's ship is.

 <br />